Request for information

 Access to other information

-Council also holds a lot of information that is not listed in the Publication Guide as open access information.
+Council also holds information that is not listed in the Publication Guide as open access information.
 The release of this information is generally restricted due to considerations such as commercial confidence, legal privilege, security concerns and protection of privacy.
 You can apply for access to this information through a Formal Access Application.
 This process attracts a mandatory application fee and the release of information is not guaranteed.
-Please read the information on our GIPA formal access webpage prior to making the decision to apply through that process.
-If you apply informally for this type of information, you will be contacted by one of Council’s Officers who will explain the reasons as to why a formal application will be needed.
+Please read the information on our GIPA formal access webpage prior to making the decision to apply through this process.
+If you apply informally for this type of information, you will be contacted by one of Council’s Officers, who will explain why a formal application is needed.

 Copyright restrictions